prernagithubit/prernagithubit/README.md

 I'm a **Data Analyst** with hands-on experience in data analytics, machine learning, dashboard development, and backend API development.
 I enjoy working with data to discover patterns, solve business problems, and transform complex information into meaningful insights that support better decision-making.

-My work spans the complete analytics lifecycle—from data cleaning and exploratory data analysis to interactive dashboards, predictive modeling, and deployment.

 I'm currently seeking opportunities where I can contribute as a **Data Analyst**, continue learning from experienced teams, and grow my expertise in **Machine Learning** and **Artificial Intelligence**.

 ---